 function automatic integer factorial (input integer a); begin if (a > 1) begin factorial = a * factorial(a - 1); end else begin factorial = 1; end end endfunction

-Just like functions, we use tasks to implement small sections of code which we can reuse throughout our design.
+We use verilog tasks to write small sections of code that we can reuse throughout our design.

-In verilog, a task can have any number of inputs and can also generate any number of outputs.
+Verilog tasks can also have any number of inputs and can also generate any number of outputs.
 This is in contrast to functions which can only return a single value.

 These features mean tasks are best used to implement simple pieces of code which are repeated several times in our design.
 A good example of this would be driving the pins on a known interface, such as SPI or I2C.

-We write the code for tasks in the verilog module which will be used to call the task.
+We often write the code for tasks in the verilog module which will be used to call the task.